progit/progit/pl/08-git-and-other-scms/01-chapter8.markdown

 <!-- ### Setting Up ### -->

-Aby zademonstrować tą funkcjonalność, potrzebujesz zwykłego repozytorium SVN z uprawnieniami do zapisu.
-Jeżeli chcesz skopiować te przykłady, będziesz musiał mieć kopię tego testowego repozytorium z uprawnieniami do zapisu.
-Aby zrobić do jak najprościej, możesz użyć narzędzia `svnsync`, które jest dostępne w nowszych wersjach Subversion - powinno być dystrybuowane od wersji 1.4.
-Dla tych testów, stworzyłem nowe repozytorium Subversion na serwisie Google code, które jest częściową kopią projektu `protobuf`, które jest narzędziem umożliwiającym kodowanie ustrukturyzowanych danych na potrzeby transmisji w sieci.
+Aby zademonstrować tą funkcjonalność, potrzebujesz zwykłego repozytorium SVN z możliwością zapisu.
+Jeżeli chcesz skopiować te przykłady, będziesz musiał mieć kopię tego testowego repozytorium.
+Aby zrobić do jak najprościej, użyj narzędzia `svnsync`, które jest dostępne w nowszych wersjach Subversion - powinno być dystrybuowane od wersji 1.4.
+Dla naszych testów, stworzyłem nowe repozytorium Subversion na serwisie Google code, zawierające część projektu `protobuf`, które jest narzędziem umożliwiającym kodowanie ustrukturyzowanych danych na potrzeby transmisji w sieci.

 <!-- To demonstrate this functionality, you need a typical SVN repository that you have write access to.
 If you want to copy these examples, you’ll have to make a writeable copy of my test repository.
 In order to do that easily, you can use a tool called `svnsync` that comes with more recent versions of Subversion — it should be distributed with at least 1.4.
 For these tests, I created a new Subversion repository on Google code that was a partial copy of the `protobuf` project, which is a tool that encodes structured data for network transmission. -->